-To provide a basic guideline, your first ICF Credential might be ACC, which requires you to have done a minimum of 60 hours coach-specific training and a minimum of 100 hours of coaching experience (paid or pro-bono).
+To provide a basic guideline, your first ICF Credential might be ACC, which requires you to have completed a minimum of 60 hours coach-specific training and a minimum of 100 hours of coaching experience (70 paid).

-PCC Credential requires you to have done a minimum of 150 hours coach-specific training and a minimum of 500 hours of coaching experience (paid or pro-bono).
+PCC Credential requires you to have completed an entire ICF Accredited Coach Training Program (ACTP), or a minimum of 125 hours coach-specific training and a minimum of 500 hours of coaching experience (440 paid).

-MCC Credential requires you to have done a minimum of 200 hours coach-specific training and a minimum of 2500 hours of coaching experience (paid or pro-bono).
+MCC Credential requires you to have completed a minimum of 200 hours coach-specific training and a minimum of 2,500 hours of coaching experience (2,200 paid).

 To find out about the various pathways for each credential type, please use the links below.